kkornel/django-social-app/README.md

 * Browse posts marked with specific hashtags.
 * Make use of created API.

+### Pssst
+If you are intrested, there is also a [Flask](https://github.com/kkornel/flask-social-app "Github page of Flask social app") version of this app.

-Don't wait.
+### Don't wait.
 Join now at:

 https://mydjangosocialapp.herokuapp.com/

+Coming soon on pythonanywhere!